cocos/cocos-docs/en/editor/publish/custom-build-plugin.md

                         placeholder: 'Enter remote address...',
                     },
                 },
-                // Validation rules, there are currently several commonly used validation rules built in, and the rules that need to be customized can be configured in the verifyRuleMap field
+                // Validation rules, there are currently several commonly used validation rules built in, and the rules that need to be customized can be configured in the "verifyRuleMap" field
                 verifyRules: ['require', 'http'],
             },
             enterCocos: {